marcelomathias/lite-vanillajs-upload/README.md

 Things what I wanna accomplish very soon:

-* Equalize language in names of functions and variables
-* Figure out how to serve some back-end multipart service under https :\
 * post and example of uploading to an REST service
 * post and example of uploading to google cloud storage
+* equalize language in names of functions and variables
 * make it really work on the showcase
 * Show server-side uploaded images (that will be fun!)
 * Friendly show thumbnails of other kinds of media/extensions